raspibolt/raspibolt/bonus/lightning/rebalance-lnd.md

 If you want to uninstall rebalance-lnd:

-* Log in with the "root" user and delete the "rebalance-lnd" user
+* Log in with the "root" user and delete the "rebalance-lnd" user.
+This also removes all files of that user, including the rebalance-lnd installation.

   ```sh
   $ sudo su -